panGenerator/open-future-www/content/compass-without-a-map.md

 1. Any strategy in this area must be based on societal outcomes such as the green transformation of the economy, the reduction of economic inequality and support for democratic norms and values.
 Support for specific technologies and legislative interventions must be made conditional on their contribution to these overall objectives.
 2. The European Union should invest in interoperable public digital infrastructures that reflect the civic and public values underpinning our democratic societies and can become the basis for a strong digital public sphere.
 A focus on public digital infrastructure can also contribute to reducing our dependence on a small number of commercial gatekeeping platforms and increasing Europe&#39;s digital sovereignty.
 3. In order to leverage the potential of digital communication tools to reduce inequality and increase democratic participation, the proposed set of digital principles must include a strong focus on access rights to information and culture.
 Public investment must be focussed on building digital commons wherever possible, to ensure that key digital resources exist as public goods.

-[1](#sdfootnote1anc)While certainly ambitious the goal to increase the amount of EU produced and designed semiconductors got much more realistic with Intel&#39;s recent announcement to substantially invest in advanced semiconductor fabs in the US and the EU.